neam/vagrant-docker-local-dev-vm/README.md

 Open up a terminal window and cd into the same directory as this readme file.

+Make sure submodules are initialized:

+    git submodule init
+    git submodule update

 Run the following scripts:

     scripts/setup/generate-host-vm-vagrant-config.sh
     scripts/setup/install-docker-in-host-vm.sh

+(Note: The above command should fail with the error message `Stderr: Unable to find image 'this-image-should/make-vagrant-fail-it-is-ok-and-expected' locally`.
+This is OK and expected.
+The non-existing image name was just used temporarily to make vagrant install Docker in the host vm.)

 Login to the docker registry (unless you have already done so previously):